-#2: Sugar Causes Hyperactivity in Kids and Lowers Their Concentration Levels
+#2: Sugar Causes Hyperactivity in Kids and Lowers Concentration Levels

 Sugar can cause a rapid rise of adrenaline in children which in turn will cause a child to experience hyperactivity, anxiety, difficulty concentrating, and crankiness.

-You want your kids to do well in school.
-Ask yourself: “What foods am I serving them for breakfast and what am I putting in their lunchboxes?
-As a parent do I know and understand the negative effects of sugar on my child?”
+Ask yourself: “What foods am I serving my kids for breakfast and what am I putting in their lunchboxes?”
 Dump the sugary cereals for breakfast and fast food for lunch.
-Give your children an egg for breakfast—the choline increases brain power.
-Pack a banana in their lunch—they help kids concentrate and stay alert throughout the day because they are a potassium-packed fruit.
+Give your children an egg for breakfast—the choline increases brainpower.
+Pack a banana in their lunch—they help kids concentrate and stay alert throughout the day because of the potassium.

 #3: Sugar Weakens Eyesight